 A new year has finally begun.
-Many are ready to put the challenges of 2020 behind them… and embrace the manufacturing trends of the future.
-But with the hardships fought, the battles won, and the rewarding lessons learned over the past year, there are incredible reasons to be optimistic about 2021.
+Many are ready to put the challenges of the last two years behind them and embrace the manufacturing trends of the future.
+With the hardships fought, the battles won, and the rewarding lessons learned, we remain in a time of uncertainty.

 To help you and your company pursue optimal growth in the next year, we’ve compiled a list of the top 10 biggest manufacturing trends for 2022 that may help give you a competitive edge within the industry.

 In the early days of 2020, Covid-19 first hit hard in China, creating a ripple effect through the global supply chain.
 This caused serious slowdowns in shipping and production as China held about a quarter of global manufacturing.
 Companies dependent on China were left with little ability to meet their customer demand.

-This caused many to realize their dangerous dependency on facilities that are far from the intended market.
+These events have caused many manufacturers to realize their dangerous dependency on facilities that are far from the intended market.
 For this reason, manufacturers are looking to shift more towards localized production.

-Amid the industry shifts that occurred over the course of 2020 and 2021, manufacturers are seeing the fragility of their dependence on labor.
+Amid the industry shifts that occurred over the course of 2020 and 2021, manufacturers are seeing the fragility of their dependence on experienced labor.
 Specifically, on the tribal knowledge within their workforce.

 Let’s face it, experienced workers leave for any number of reasons, not to mention the worker shortages brought on by the events of the past two years.
 If you are overly dependent on your experienced workers, then your operation could be left in the dark when those people leave.
 Although this can have devastating effects, businesses can do a few things to make employee turnover a smoother transition.

-With this in mind, we will see a significant increase in transformations towards a digital mode of operations in 2021.
-Companies are already achieving stronger workforces by incorporating technology such as IoT sensors, smart tools, 5G, edge and cloud computing, industrial wearables, and digital work instructions.
+In 2022, we will see a significant increase in transformations towards a digital mode of operations.
+Companies are already achieving stronger workforces by incorporating technology such as IoT sensors, smart tools, 5G, edge and cloud computing, industrial wearables, and digital work instructions into their operations.

 The digital transformation is not meant to replace workers, it is there to empower them and usher in the next generation.
 Workers with stronger, faster, and smarter tools will be better equipped to perform varied and complex tasks despite a potential lack of experience.

 With the adoption of this manufacturing trend, companies can achieve workforce flexibility, and in turn, increase labor resiliency.

-With the diverse production demands and capabilities of Industry 4.0, Connected Worker technology is a must-have for 2022 and the foreseeable future.
+With the diverse production demands and capabilities of Industry 4.0, connected worker technology is a must-have for 2022 and the foreseeable future.

 Companies are not only investing in new technologies that boost productivity.
 Manufacturing companies are also becoming smarter.

-An incredible advantage of IoT and a digital mode of operations is the opportunity to acquire massive amounts of data.
-Big Data enables manufacturers to gain insights into their operations like never before; empowering companies to evolve and improve faster than in previous generations.
+An incredible advantage of a digital mode of operations is the opportunity to acquire massive amounts of data.
+Big Data enables manufacturers to gain insights into their operations and their supply chains like never before; empowering companies to evolve and improve faster than in previous generations.

 Big Data provides knowledge, and knowledge is power.

-By installing software that captures key assembly data, your operation is like an open book.
+By installing software that captures key data, your operation and supply chain are like an open book.
 You can gather insight and knowledge that previous generations could only dream of.